promiseekwurumadu/Project_sales_analytics_advanced/README.md

 Open rfm_dashboard.pbix in Power BI

-## Project 3 — Customer Retention & Cohort Analysis
+## Project Cont'd— Customer Retention & Cohort Analysis

 This project extends the customer segmentation work by analysing retention and churn using cohort analysis.